 The CC&R’s represent the bulk of what is considered to be the governing documents of an HOA.
-They are the most comprehensive and contain the most information regarding the community development and overall operations.
-If there is ever a discrepancy between any other governing document and the CC&R’s, the CC&R’s take precedence and whatever the conflicting provisions are become invalid.
+They are the most comprehensive and contain the most information regarding community development and overall operations.
+If there is ever a discrepancy between any other governing document and the CC&R’s, the CC&R’s take precedence, and whatever the conflicting provisions become invalid.

 Most CC&R’s also specify the procedure for amendments or changes to the community and how the original terms have been modified, especially for a development that is older.
 Generally, state law requires the CC&R’s to be recorded in the county where the community is located, and a copy of the CC&R’s must be provided to an owner or potential owner prior to making a purchase within the development.

 Rules and Regulations: